An environment that supports, encourages and motivates.

 The concept for the new volume is based on openness, nature and dynamism.
 The volume and its immediate surroundings inextricably comprise the project.
 As a result, the hospital makes optimal use of its site on the green site, which becomes an integral part of the healing environment created inside.

 Two volumes at the end of the existing central axis have been demolished and replaced with new volumes.
 The new extension enlarges the double-finger structure on both sides in a logical manner.
 Each of the three fingers of the H-shaped floor plan is four floors in height.
 The oblong volumes are positioned partly on sloping ground.
 Some ten to fifteen percent of the built area has been given back to nature.
-As a result, at the end of the project there was space for a 3,000-square-metre wheelchair-accessible exercise and therapy garden.
+As a result, at the end of the project there was space for a 3,000 m² wheelchair-accessible exercise and therapy garden.
 Reducing the building volume was made possible by the creation of multifunctional rooms.
 This flexibility increases the efficiency of the polyclinics and exercise areas.
 A special app offers staff insight into the availability and possibilities of the spaces.
 The new volume houses the Gait Expertise Centre (GEC), the nursing units for paraplegic and neurological patients, the rehabilitation unit and the OR complex.

 Visitors who enter the central reception area on the ground floor enjoy views on all sides of, among others, the adjoining rehabilitation garden and greenery behind the polyclinics and patient rooms.
 Located in the basement under the reception area is the GEC.
 The centre caters for people who have difficulty walking, standing and balancing themselves.
 Innovative aids such as the Zero-G, the exoskeleton and the Grail are grouped in the spacious rehabilitation hall.
 Located on the ground and first floors are two hospitalization units, each catering for long-term stays of up to six weeks.
 Here are living rooms, spaces for group therapy, exercise rooms, consultation rooms, examination rooms and 72 beds in single and double rooms.